DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-05-10-Data Analysis and GDP.md

 Moreover, the effort to harmonize these diverse methodologies under international standards such as the System of National Accounts (SNA) is ongoing, but full consistency has not yet been achieved.
 As a result, international organizations, such as the World Bank and the International Monetary Fund, often have to adjust national GDP figures to maintain comparability for their global databases, introducing another layer of complexity and potential for error.

-In conclusion, while GDP is a universally recognized metric, the differences in how it is calculated across the globe present significant hurdles for accurate data comparison and sound economic analysis.
+While GDP is a universally recognized metric, the differences in how it is calculated across the globe present significant hurdles for accurate data comparison and sound economic analysis.
 This situation necessitates careful consideration and adjustment when using GDP data for international comparisons and highlights the need for continual improvement in economic measurement practices worldwide.

 # Alternatives and Supplementary Data Sources